-Pour baking soda into a slow moving drain and follow with vinegar.
-Let it foam up and set for a while, and then flush with hot water.
+Pour baking soda into a slow-moving drain and follow with vinegar.
+Let it foam up, set for a while, and then flush with hot water.

 7. Odor remover

-Vinegar can help to remove odors all around the house, either spray your vinegar and water solution into the air, use a cloth soaked in vinegar to wipe down an area that smells, or spray fabrics or carpet with vinegar to remove odors.
+Vinegar can help remove odors all around the house; spray your vinegar and water solution into the air, use a cloth soaked in vinegar to wipe down an area that smells, or spray fabrics or carpet with vinegar to remove odors.

 8. Carpet cleaner

-The solution of vinegar and water makes an effective carpet cleaner, I’ve found it to be especially good on pet stains.
-Be sure to test a small spot first to make sure your carpet is color-fast.
+The vinegar and water solution makes an effective carpet cleaner; I’ve found it to be especially good on pet stains.
+Be sure to test a small spot first to ensure your carpet is color-fast.

 9. Remove water rings from furniture

-To remove white rings left by wet glasses on wood furniture, mix equal parts vinegar and olive oil and apply it with a soft cloth.
+To remove white rings left by wet glasses on wood furniture, mix equal vinegar and olive oil and apply them with a soft cloth.
 Use another clean, soft cloth to shine it up.
-To get white water rings off leather furniture, dab them with a rag soaked in full-strength white vinegar.
+Dab them with a rag soaked in full-strength white vinegar to get white water rings off leather furniture.

 10. Clean and sanitize the garbage disposal